MacTalk Australia: MacTalk Members Unite

 In late August 2008 site founder Anthony "decryption" Agius put out the call to raise $8,500 for a new server.
 In just four days, MacTalk members raised $5,800.
 A thank you thread was made shortly after by Anthony, thanking all for their help.

 Founder's Exit

 In February 2011, Agius put the site up for sale on auction website Flippa.com for "offers of more than $125,000".
 In June the same year Agius found a buyer in Niche Media, publishers of Macworld Australia magazine.
 In an interview, Agius said that "after such a significant financial and personal investment I'm walking away with a significant redundancy package".
 The transition was temporarily held up when co-founder Matt "Disko" Kelsh, who had left before the site became commercial, threatened legal action over the sale.
 The sale eventually went ahead for a reported $150,000.

-MacTalk's current publisher is stated as being Liana Pappas.
+MacTalk's last publisher was Liana Pappas.